 All job opportunities are announced on USAJobs.
 Applicants must submit an application for every advertised position.
 There is not a general application for positions, nor is there a "standing file" for positions.
 Learn more about working for the National Park Service.

 Vermont Youth Conservation Corps (VYCC) Summer Community Crew

-During the summer months, ten local students ages 16 to 18, work on a diversity of natural resource management and conservation projects, including invasive plant management, native plant restoration, forest management, trail maintenance, and more.
-In this non-residential program students earn minimum wage while developing resource management and leadership skills.
-Hiring for these positions, and for two adult Crew Leaders, typically begins in March.
+During the summer months, six local students ages 15 to 18 and two adult crew leaders work on a diversity of natural resource management and conservation projects, including invasive plant management, native plant restoration, forest management, trail maintenance, and more.
+In this non-residential program, students earn a wage while developing resource management and leadership skills.
+Hiring for these positions typically begins in March.
+Summer 2019 Community Crew is open now.
 For more information and application materials, visit: www.vycc.org.

-During the summer season, two local high-school students are offered a 10-week career exploration internship at the national park.
-In this paid position, students work as part of a team of park rangers, assisting with hands-on work projects in a diversity of park divisions (interpretation, resource management, facilities management, cultural resources), and participating in leadership and skill development workshops and mentoring.
-For more information, please contact the Place Based Learning Coordinator at: 802-760-7532 (or 802-457-3368 x 255).
+During the summer season, two local and two regional high school graduates are offered a 8-week career exploration internship at the park.
+In this paid position, the interns work as part of a team of park rangers, assisting with hands-on work projects in a diversity of park divisions (interpretation, resource management, facilities management, cultural resources), and participating in leadership and skill development workshops and mentoring.
+For more information, please contact the Place Based Learning Coordinator at 802-760-7532 (or 802-457-3368 x 255).

 Student Conservation Association (SCA) Conservation Crew (Not available in 2019)